 Fried Chicken to Firefighters: How Cres Cor Adapted an 80-Year-Old Product Line

-Cres Cor is a company that makes hot cabinets, ovens, commercial fridges, and utility racks.
+Cres Cor is a company that makes hot cabinets, ovens, commercial refrigerators, and utility racks.
 It’s been family owned since it was founded in 1936 by Clifford Baggott’s father, George “G.T.”
 Baggott, as a simple sheet metal job shop.
 But after almost 80 years of the company mainly serving food service industries, the Cleveland, Ohio-based company was hunting for new customers.
-And who, other than restaurants and canteens, needed hot cabinets?
+And who, other than restaurants and caterers, needed hot cabinets?

 “As the second generation, you want to leave the business in a different place than you found it — hopefully, better,” said Clifford Baggott, chairman of the company board.
 “At some point in time in the history of this company, or the future of this company, we have to make other things.
 And what would those be?”